THE FOLLOWING HAS BEEN UPDATED SINCE ORIGINALLY POSTED.

-UPDATE (July 28/10): I added an entrance reducer to both hives and one hive is feederless (until another one arrives in the mail).
+JULY 28, 2010: I added an entrance reducer to both hives and one hive is feederless (until another one arrives in the mail).
 That seemed to work for a while, but now it’s pretty much back to normal.
 A couple times a day when the sun is shining, a more than normal number of bees will begin buzzing around the entrances of the both hives, creating mini-swarms.
 It starts with one hive, then picks up in another, and then an hour later they’re more or less back to normal.
 It’s probably young bees orientating themselves to the hive, but at this point I really wouldn’t know.
 I just shot this low-rez video of a mini-swarm in front of the feederless hive:

-UPDATE (Dec.
-23/10): Honey bees with Italian genes do tend to rob from other hives, but what we’re seeing here are orientating flights.
+DECEMBER 23, 2010: Honey bees with Italian genes do tend to rob from other hives, but what we’re seeing here are orientating flights.
 When bees are robbing from each other, there are usually plenty of fights going on too.
 Not the case here.
 (I’ve learned a lot since this video.)
 I wouldn’t bother with Boardman feeders again either.
 They attract wasps and ants and encourage robbing.
 Any feeders I use will be entirely internal.